Libraries

 LIBINT (enables methods including HF exchange)

-Hartree-Fock exchange requires the LIBINT package to be installed.
+Hartree-Fock exchange requires the LIBINT package to calculate ERI.

 Pass

--DCP2K_USE_LIBINT2=ONto CMake to enable LIBINT.Recommended way to build LIBINT: Download a CP2K-configured LIBINT library from libint-cp2k.
-Build and install LIBINT by following the instructions provided there.
+-DCP2K_USE_LIBINT2=ONto CMake to enable LIBINT.It’s always suggested to build LIBINT with toolchain or Spack.
+If you want to build it yourself, download a CP2K-configured LIBINT library from our CP2K server, then build and install LIBINT by following the instructions provided here.
 Note that using a library configured for higher maximum angular momentum will increase build time and binary size of CP2K binary (assuming static linking).

 CP2K is not hardwired to these provided libraries and any other LIBINT library (version >= 2.5.0) should be compatible as long as it was compiled with